spryker/spryker-docs/docs/scos/dev/glue-api-guides/202212.0/create-glue-api-resources-with-parent-child-relationships.md

 ---
-title: How to create resources with parent-child relationships
+title: Create Glue API resources with parent-child relationships
 description: Learn how to create resources with parent-child relationships
 last_updated: September 30, 2022
 template: howto-guide-template
 redirect_from: